reavitor/Cesko-Slovensko/README.md

 3rd slide: Importance of Munich Agreement: Done
 4th slide: Hitlers involvment and involvment: Done
 5th slide: Great Leaders of the Revolution: Done
-6th slide: before munich agreement
-7th slide: Historical Context in which events took place
+6th slide: daily lives of germans in cesko-slovensko 7th slide: Historical Context in which events took place
-8th slide: Involments of other countries in munich agreement  Done 9th slide: Influence Munich Agreement has on present day 10th slide: Where there goals meet
+8th slide: Involments of other countries in munich agreement:  Done 9th slide: Influence Munich Agreement has on present day 10th slide: Where there goals meet